Rethinking Distribution Shifts: Empirical Analysis and Modeling for Tabular Data: Primary Findings

 In addition to the algorithmic rankings presented in~\Cref{tab:rank-main}, it is noteworthy that DRO methods -- both Linear-DRO and NN-DRO -- do not demonstrate significant improvements over basic ERM methods and tree-based ensemble methods.
-Furthermore, we provide detailed results for each of the 7 settings in~\Cref{table:overview} to offer a more comprehensive overview. \paragraph{Results.} In \Cref{fig:one-to-all}, each setting represents a single source domain paired with \emph{multiple} target domains, resulting in a total of 169 source-target shift pairs (see \Cref{table:overview}).
+Furthermore, we provide detailed results for each of the 10 settings in~\Cref{table:overview} to offer a more comprehensive overview. \paragraph{Results.}

+In \Cref{fig:one-to-all}, each setting represents a single source domain paired with \emph{multiple} target domains, resulting in a total of \wty{172} source-target shift pairs (see \Cref{table:overview}).
 For each method within each setting, we present the average target accuracy along with the standard deviation calculated across the multiple target domains.
-The results yield the following observations: (\rm{i}) The overall performance of DRO methods in each setting does not demonstrate significant improvement compared to other categories, particularly when compared with Basic ERM and Tree-ensemble methods; (\rm{ii}) For each setting, the relatively large standard deviation indicates considerable variability in generalization performance across different target domains, with DRO methods showing limited enhancements in this regard.
+The results yield the following observations: (\rm{i}) The overall performance of DRO methods in each setting does not demonstrate significant improvement compared to other categories, particularly when compared with Basic ERM and tree-ensemble methods; \wty{In Settings 4 and \twy{6}, Kernel-DRO methods achieve significant improvements over the ERM counterparts (i.e., Kernel-SVM), averaged across target domains.
+This occurs because the regularization in DRO methods helps control the high variance that can arise in the projection of kernel methods.
+Nevertheless, switching to tree-based ensemble models or linear models yields even greater performance gains, suggesting that model class selection has a larger impact than the choice of learning methods.} (\rm{ii}) For settings with multiple target domains, the relatively large standard deviation indicates considerable variability in generalization performance across different target domains, with DRO methods showing limited enhancements in this regard.
 See \Cref{app:setup} for more numerical results including other evaluation metrics (i.e., macro F1-score).

 \paragraph{Insights.} The limited gains from DRO reveal the inherent limitations of worst-case distribution optimization, which can overestimate the severity of real-world shifts, reducing its practical relevance.
 This observation calls for further investigation into why optimizing for the worst-case distribution does not yield better generalization, an analysis we begin in~\Cref{subsec:worst-analysis}.
 Additionally, beyond the conventional ambiguity sets selected for mathematical convenience, it is crucial to explore how tailored shift patterns can be incorporated into their construction in a more data-driven manner.
 To address this, we provide examples of customized ambiguity set designs for DRO in~\Cref{sec:alg_intervention}, where we demonstrate that incorporating target-specific knowledge significantly enhances the performance of DRO methods.